April 28 to May 5 2019

 High up is McCraigs Tower, an unfinished replica of the Coliseum in Rome, dating back to the late nineteenth century.
 The total scope of the buildings is over 192 meters and in some places the walls are over fourteen meters high.

 We are expected to be located at the North Pier, less than a hundred yards from the famous Oban whiskey distillery.
-In the evening you will be welcomed on board.
-They get to know the crew and the other passengers.
-Afterwards there is an ample dinner and we raise the glass on a nice trip.
-Sailing Scotland is starting!
+In the evening you will be welcomed on board and get to know the crew and the other passengers.
+Then we ‘ll have dinner and raise the glass on a nice trip.
+The whiskey expedition has started!

 Day 2: Mull